 These projects offer an opportunity to shape sustainability at the University through a combination of research and practical interventions.

-- Food waste - plan and run a campaign in catered halls to reduce leftovers
+- Food waste - plan and run a campaign in catered halls to reduce leftovers.

 - Improving recycling performance - analyse waste data to identify buildings with low recycling rates, investigate reasons for low recycling and work with building users to develop solutions to increase recycling

-- Your own project!
+- We can also fund your own project!